serengetijade/C_Sharp/Project_StarWarsAPI_MVC/Project_StarWarsAPI_MVC/ReadMe.md

 # Star Wars API Project: ASP.NET 6.0 MVC with EF Core
 The Star Wars API is a publicly accessible source for data about Star Wars characters and  objects.
 The API delivers JSON results on films, people, planets, species, starships, and vehicles found in the Star Wars universe.
+This project is built using data from the API.

 ## Project requirements
 A long time ago in a galaxy far, far away...